softmaterialslab/nanoconfinement-md/docs/nanohub_deployment.md

     sys.exit(1);
  ```
 #### Output Plots
-* After your program was executed, you can reder graphs for the standard output and application produced data files.
-Follwoing code segment explains how to append the output to the GUI.
+* After your program was executed, you can render graphs for the standard output and data files produced by the application.
+The follwoing code segment explains how to append the output to the GUI.

 ```python
 # Setting standard output to GUI